bpruitt63/cashCount-frontend/README.md

 ###Tech
 The frontend was built using hooks based React, initialized with Create React App.
 Styling and responsiveness are done primarily using React Bootstrap, along with some pretty basic CSS files.

 The backend is also deployed on Heroku.
 The backend was built using Node.js with Express, with a PostgreSQL database.
+Email functionality uses SendGrid email API.
 Backend files are available at [cashCount-backend](https://github.com/bpruitt63/cashCount-backend)